 - In a separate, microwave-safe bowl, add the vegan butter.
 Microwave for about 20 seconds, until melted.
 Add the agave nectar, plant-based milk, and apple cider vinegar.
 Stir to combine.

 - Make sure to drain the corn (if using canned).
 Add corn (if using) to the flour mixture and stir until the corn is coated.
 Pour in the milk mixture and stir until just combined.

 - Serve warm.
 Place in a sealed container and refrigerate any unused portions.
-It should last 4 – 5 days in a the fridge; up to a month in the freezer.
+It should last 4 to 5 days in the fridge; up to a month in the freezer.

 (The products above contain sponsored links to products we use and recommend)

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.

 I hope you enjoy vegan cornbread recipes to the very last bite!

 This post was originally published in 2017 and was updated to include new photos, new text, and an updated recipe in 2020.